Daniel Greene is an ASL/English interpreter and interpreter trainer.

 - I really enjoyed this workshop b/c it forced me to challenge the status quo, which is always a good thing. =)

 - Learning from colleagues via Daniel Greene’s workshop… all from the comfort of my home while my daughter naps.
 Amazing technology!

 - Rave review of my Vague Language workshop

 - Lovely testimonial of my workshops (comment on YouTube)

 Daniel is an active member of the Conference of Interpreter Trainers.
 At the 2012 conference in Charlotte, NC, he proudly represented the first cohort of the Master of Arts in Interpreting Studies program at Western Oregon University on a panel with his classmates and teachers.

 Interested in a workshop?

-When I receive your contact info, I will send you my rates and availability.
+When you send your contact info, you will receive rates and availability.

 No upcoming events